Limited series (comics): History

+The 1980s

 With the success of the miniseries format, DC followed by experimenting with longer stories and concepts outside their universe of superheroes.
 Debuting in 1982, Camelot 3000 was the first limited series to run to 12 issues.
 DC coined the term "maxiseries" as a promotional description for this.

 It did not take long for other publishers to begin using the limited series format.
 In 1982, Marvel Comics published its first limited series, Marvel Super Hero Contest of Champions, followed shortly thereafter by miniseries' featuring the X-Men's Wolverine and the Avengers' Hercules, and then The Vision and the Scarlet Witch.
 At first, Marvel used the limited series format to feature popular characters from team titles and put them in solo adventures.
 Contest of Champions brought forth the idea of a major event affecting the Marvel Universe; crossovers were introduced in limited series form before the concept of multi-title crossovers was even conceived.
 This would be taken further with the 12-issue Secret Wars saga in 1984 and by DC's saga Crisis on Infinite Earths in 1985-1986.

+DC Comics continued to invest in the format, which led to the release of some of the most influential and popular comics of all time, such as Watchmen (1986) by Alan Moore and Dave Gibbons (12 issues) and The Dark Knight Returns (1986) by Frank Miller, released as a 4-issue series in "prestige format".
+Miller also created another limited series for Marvel, Elektra: Assassin (1986) with 8 issues written by Miller and illustrated by Bill Sienkiewicz.